bob123456678/TrainControl/src/examples/Readme.md

     - A path with conflicting accessory commands will never be chosen
     - From v1.10.0, you can specify an integer `priority` for any station.
 Stations with higher priorities will always be chosen over ones with a lower priority unless they are occupied.

+From v1.11.0, you can mark any point as inactive (`"active" : false`).
+Automatically chosen paths will never include inactive points.
+However, they can still be accessed in semi-autonomous (point-to-point) operation.

 ## Pace of operation

 `minDelay` and `maxDelay` specify the minimum and maximum delay, in seconds, between locomotive activations.